It’s a day we will never forget. It’s hard to believe it has been 21 years.

 September 11, 2001…

-Listen to the audio version of this post originally recorded six years ago:
+Listen to the audio version of this post originally recorded seven years ago:

 It was a life-defining and life-changing experience for many of us.

 I was living in downtown New York.
 That night I walked north and saw an armada of emergency vehicles crossing Eighth Avenue.
 They came from so many different states to rescue us.
 There were tears streaming down my face.

 Two nights later, I walked out of my neighborhood which was closed to cars, the businesses shut down.
 When I later returned and got to 14th street, a State Trooper stationed there asked for ID.
 I didn’t have my driver’s license on me.
 But when he saw the air filter I had just purchased that was in my shopping cart, he finally let me through saying, “I don’t think you would have bought that if you didn’t live here.”
 As I headed further south down the street, I put on an inexpensive paper mask.
 I could no longer breathe.
 The air was so thick with smoke.
 The cloud of toxic dust darkening the sky.

 A flatbed truck was heading north up the street full of rescue workers, who looked exhausted.
 Then I looked around me as people began pouring out of their homes, and we spontaneously gave our heroes a standing ovation.
 They smiled and waved.
 And we all kept on clapping, choked with so much emotion.